 4→ Produce KV cache entries for the prompt

 5→ Produce logits (unnormalized probability scores) for the FIRST output tokenThe time from request to the first output token is called TTFT (Time to First Token).
 For a user staring at a chat interface, this is the most noticeable latency.
-Do not copy one generic latency target into every product; establish a service-level objective (SLO) from the interaction mode and measured user tolerance.
+Don't copy one generic latency target into every product; establish a service-level objective (SLO) from the interaction mode and measured user tolerance.

 | Use Case | Primary pressure | What to measure |